mikeacjones/anypointmq-demo/README.md

 #### MongoDB to Salesforce Queue

-Simle insert a new element into the document collection; I recommend using [Compass](https://www.mongodb.com/products/compass) to insert the documents.
+Insert a new element into the document collection; I recommend using [Compass](https://www.mongodb.com/products/compass) to insert the documents.
 Structure should look like this:

 ```JSON
 {